Building the case for an evidence-based approach to campaigning

-We're building a repository of publicly available data to develop a model to better understand the 2018 Local Elections and identify which results bucked the national political and demographic trends.
+We're building models to better understand election results and identify where results bucked the national political and demographic trends.

 These are areas in which local campaigning may have actually made a difference and where we can start learning and testing.